coolpalani/installing-kubernetes-with-kubeadm/README.md

     EOF
     sysctl --system

-## Step 3: Check the installation of the previous components
+## Step 3: Check the configuration and installation of the previous components

 Now, you should check the following:
 * Connectivity of Docker (try docker pull nginx or something else).